farrantch/chasefarrant.com/site/index.md

 layout: layouts/base.njk
 ---

-&nbsp;
+# Welcome
-# Hola, I'm Chase!
+ I use this website to document and share my work with others.

- This is my personal website that I use to document and share my work with others.
-I'm an Engineer that specializes in all things automation, cloud, devops and sometimes backend development.
-I love to keep things simple and this site is no exception.
-After hours I like to dabble in other projects that interest me.
+I'm an Engineer specializing in automation, cloud, devops, and backend development.
+I love to keep things simple, and this site is no exception.
+After hours, I like to dabble in other projects that interest me.

 <br>